Are you constantly tired, irritable and/or stressed?

 Executive overwhelm manifests itself in myriad ways, from emotional volatility to an inability to concentrate or listen, difficulty making decisions, numbness or withdrawal from other people and activities, and even physical conditions — headaches, back pain, digestive issues, fatigue or insomnia.

-“Overwhelm isn’t driven by an external event or situation,” she says.
-“It’s actually caused by a conversation that takes place in our minds.”
+The demands on our limited resources — think time, money and energy, to name the top three — are very real.
+But overwhelm isn’t driven by an external event or situation; it’s actually caused by a conversation that takes place in our minds.

 Ten executives can sit in the same meeting, hearing the same facts presented by the same person.
 Seven of those leaders might feel completely overwhelmed, while the other three are virtually unfazed.
 Why?